 - links in the footer of other websites – links on unrelated sites

 - hidden links

-One last important step in your seo audit plan is to check anchor text distribution.
-Your SEO audit needs to pull data on what anchor text you are using as part of your link building, as well as how frequently you are using each word.
+One of the last important steps in your SEO audit is to check anchor text distribution.
+Your SEO audit needs to pull data on what anchor text you are using as part of your link building as well as how frequently you are using each word.
 In a perfect scenario, the greatest percentage of your anchor text should be branded.
 It’s important to make sure that you are a using a wide variety of non-branded keywords as well (including keywords you’re actively targeting on your site and long-tail variations) so you keep your anchor text looking as natural as possible.